COMPREHENSIVE EVERGLADES RESTORATION PLAN

 - Continued program coordination with the USACE vertical team to report SFER program progress as part of the MEGA reporting requirements, and evaluate, answer, and respond to vertical team data drills.

-- Continued program coordination with the South Florida Water Management District to track program priorities, schedules, and budgets; evaluate and adapt to changes in priorities and budgets; and implement the program efficiently.
+- Continued program coordination with the SFWMD to track program priorities, schedules, and budgets; evaluate and adapt to changes in priorities and budgets; and implement the program efficiently and consistent with the IDS.

 - Continued program coordination with stakeholders.